 What is Putting on AIRS?

-Putting on AIRS is a program designed to reduce environmental triggers in your home and help you to better control your asthma symptoms.
+Putting on AIRS is an asthma self-management program designed to reduce environmental triggers in your home and help you to better control your asthma symptoms.
 For more information on the program, see our program brochure.

 Who can Participate?